 Recommended Tools to Make this Recipe

 - Slow Cooker.
-Enjoy crockpot hot chocolate on demand!
+Enjoy slow cooker hot chocolate on demand!

 - Small Whisk.
 The smaller size of this whisk helps keep liquids from splashing.

-Wishing you all warm fuzzies, a cloud of marshmallows, and plenty of refills!
+Wishing you all warm fuzzies, a cloud of marshmallows, and plenty of crock pot hot chocolate refills!

 Crockpot Hot Chocolate